+- Independent Non-Executive Director

+- Chairman of Remuneration Committee

-Independent Non-Executive Director Chairman of Remuneration Committee and Member of Audit Committee
+- Chairman of Nominating Committee

+- Member of Audit Committee

-Ms. Ch'ng Lay Hoon, female, a Malaysian Citizen, aged 61, was appointed as an Independent Non-Executive Director of the Company on 30 June 2017.
+Ms. Ch'ng Lay Hoon was appointed as an Independent Non-Executive Director of the Company on 30 June 2017.
 She is an Associate Member of the Institute of Chartered Secretaries and Administrators, United Kingdom and the Malaysian Institute of Chartered Secretaries and Administrators since 1988.
 She has been a practicing Chartered Secretary for more than 30 years.
 She offers advice and consulting on corporate secretarial, corporate consultation and planning, company administration and its related matters.